gugutz/dotfiles/conky/README.md

-# Tonky, My personal Conky setup
+# My personal Conky setup

 This are my scripts and config files for Conky.
 It is intended to serve as a backup for my configuration, but it should work on any system, so if you like it, feel free to use it as you will.